• Skip to primary navigation

 Easy party hack: Serve meatballs.
 Sit back and watch people rave about your culinary genius.

 People go crazy for meatballs — it’s that simple.
-I’ve always loved serving my Italian-style meatballs or curried lamb-feta meatballs for parties.
+I’ve always loved serving my smoked meatballs, Italian-style meatballs or curried lamb-feta meatballs for parties.
 They’re simple to make and a guaranteed crowd favorite, and now I have these Mexican meatballs with avocado sauce to keep everyone full and happy.
 Let's jump into it, shall we?

 Step-by-Step Instructions